mitranim/prax/docs/html/api/lang.md

 ### `isObject(value)`

-True if `value` has the type `object` and isn't null.
+True if `value` has the type `'object'` and isn't `null`.
 This covers arrays, regexes, user-defined classes, DOM nodes, and so on.
-Doesn't consider functions objects, even though technically they are.
+Doesn't consider functions to be objects, even though technically they are.

 ```javascript
 isObject('blah')